arfin-parween/Numerical-Method-Numerical-Analysis-/README.md

 Whether you’re a student, a professional, or just someone passionate about mathematics and computational techniques, this course is designed to provide you with a comprehensive understanding of numerical methods.
 I will cover a wide range of topics including

-🔹 Error Analysis
+🔹 Error Analysis<br />
-🔹 Root Finding Algorithms
+🔹 Root Finding Algorithms<br />
-🔹 Interpolation and Polynomial Approximation
+🔹 Interpolation and Polynomial Approximation<br />
-🔹 Numerical Integration and Differentiation
+🔹 Numerical Integration and Differentiation<br />
-🔹 Solving Linear Systems
+🔹 Solving Linear Systems<br />
-🔹 Eigenvalues and Eigenvectors
+🔹 Eigenvalues and Eigenvectors<br />
-🔹 Ordinary Differential Equations
+🔹 Ordinary Differential Equations<br />
 🔹 And much more!

 This course will be structured to help you grasp both the theory and practical application of numerical methods, with plenty of examples, exercises, and real-world problem-solving techniques.